Skip to main content

 CoreWeave Intelligent CLI

 Use the CoreWeave Intelligent CLI (cwic) to stage a pending configuration.
-After staging the configuration, only newly created Nodes use the configuration.
+After you stage the configuration, only newly created Nodes use the configuration.
 You need to initiate a reconfigure reboot on the existing Nodes in the Node Pool to Apply Node Pool updates.
-The following steps walk through how to stage a pending configuration.
+The following steps walk through how to stage a pending configuration:

 1. To see which Node Pools have a pending configuration: